Oahu Dream Weddings Tips & Advice

 - The contract lists the latest departure time we suggest.
 We've got it timed pretty well but, we suggest leaving earlier if possible, just in case there's a traffic event or the elevator in your hotel or parking structure is super busy (yes, that's happened LOL).
 If you arrive early, we can usually start early unless, vendors are traveling from another event.

 - Make sure your family and guests know the "meet" time.
-We may not be able to wait for guests who are late.
+We may not be able to wait for guests who are late to start the ceremony.

-- Not wanting to see each other before the start of the ceremony is usually impractical at most beach locations but, we will accomodate you.
-Please let us know so, we can scheduled and time it on your contract.
+- Not wanting to see each other before the start of the ceremony is impractical at most beach locations but, we will try to accomodate you.
+Please let us know so, we can scheduled and time it correctly on your contract.
 FYI: Ordering a bride processional, does not mean you do not want to see each other.

-- If you arrive late, your services may have to be shortened or not performed and no monies will be returned.
+- If we have to start late, your services may have to be shortened or not performed and no monies will be returned.
+FYI: This is rare but, we've had clients so late that, the minister had to leave for his next ceremony (not with ODW).

 Marriage license:

 - A marriage license issued by the State of Hawaii is required to be legally married.
-We cannot get this for you.
-Please use the link on our website.
-A marriage license is not required for a vow renewal.
+We cannot aquire this for you and you must be issued it in person at the State Dept. of Health.
+See our link on our website for information.
+Note: A marriage license is not required for a vow renewal.

-- Bring your Hawaii marriage license to the ceremony and give it to the minister.
+- Bring your Hawaii marriage license to the ceremony and give it to the minister before the ceremony.
 If you do not have your license, you will not be legally married until, the license is completed and submitted by the minister.
 You'll need to meet the minister on a day/time he's available and that will be the official time, location, and date of the marriage.
 Expect a $50+ service fee.

 Location directions:

-- We'll send written and map link directions included with your officiate name.
+- We'll send written and map link directions.

 - Be careful using other links map routes unless, it duplicates the directions we give.
 We've found that sometimes, it can send you in a direction that takes more time!